Lycanthropy3301/syncseed/syncseed/tests/README.md

-# Syncseed Cycle Generation Test and Benchmarking Tool
+# Syncseed Cycle Generation Test and Benchmarking Tools

 ## Overview

 This toolkit is designed to evaluate the performance and cycle generation capabilities of the Syncseed authentication module.
 The cycle generation test assesses how many iterations it takes for the generator to produce a duplicate seed, indicating the formation of a cycle.
-The benchmarking tool measures the execution time of the authentication algorithm under different configurations.
+The benchmarking tools measure the execution time of the authentication algorithm and seed exchange algorithm under different configurations.

 ## Cycle Generation Test